 Special Needs Child Details (Form)

-5. Respect the Common Needs of Children With Autism
+5. Respect the Common Needs of Children with Autism

 Here are some general guidelines to follow when babysitting a child with autism:

-Be positive at all times.
+Be positive and patient at all times.

 Take it slow at first.
 Ensure that your approach suits the kid.